jharwell/sierra/docs/src/glossary.rst

       empirical data from simulations, or not, as needed.
 Intended to generate predictions of `something` which can then be plotted against empirical results for comparison.

+   Plugin

+      A python package/module living in a directory on :envvar:`SIERRA_PLUGIN_PATH` which contains functionality to extend SIERRA without modifying its core (i.e., customization of different parts of the pipeline).